ICC4103-202010-WebTech/course-project-mponce-avial/README.md

 # README

+# Course Project Part 1

-# AN UPDATED E-R MODEL IS IN THIS REPOSITORY, PLEASE CHECK IT OUT
+## AN UPDATED E-R MODEL IS IN THIS REPOSITORY, PLEASE CHECK IT OUT

-# To run the queries, please use the next command:
+## To run the queries, please use the next command:
 ```bash
 rake db:model_queries
 ```